 Designed by John J. Wangenstein—who designed many buildings for Duluth Brewing & Malting.
 It stands three-stories high, and when it opened the second and third floors contained 130 guest rooms, each outfitted with a telephone and hot and cold water—some even had private bathrooms.
 The main floor contained the lobby, dining room, buffet, and four stores facing Superior Street.
 There was a “commodious” barber shop and a billiard room in the basement.
 Postcards made at about the same time it was built show a four-story building, but postcards of that era were often augmented (we might say “Photoshopped” today).

-From 1930 to 1942 it was called the Curtis Hotel, it was the Milner Hotel from 1942 to 1958, and in 1959, the year the St. Lawrence Seaway opened, it became the Seaway Hotel.
+From 1930 to 1942 it was called the Curtis Hotel, and it was the Milner Hotel from 1942 to 1958.
+In 1959, the year the St. Lawrence Seaway opened, it became the Seaway Hotel.
 As the Seaway the building was a magnet for trouble, and in 1991 a Duluth Police Officer was killed trying to make an arrest inside the hotel.

 Today the building provides low-income housing and has been renamed the Esmond Hotel.
 A 2015 makeover created a bit of a mystery that remains unsolved—and inspired its new name.
 Siding was removed on the front façade, revealing a stamped concrete nameplate reading “HOTEL ESMOND,” a medallion with the initials “EH,” and another with the date “1913.”
 The building was then renamed the Esmond Building.